Azunyan1111/go-webrtc-whep-client/README.md

 # go-webrtc-whep-client

-A Go client that receives WebRTC streams via WHEP protocol and pipes them to ffmpeg
+A Go client that receives WebRTC streams via WHEP protocol and pipes them to ffplay for playback verification.
+Compatible with Cloudflare Stream and other WHEP-compliant servers.

 ## Installation